Lva Floodplain

 Biodiversity

-The site is an important habitat for a globally endangered species – the Greater Spotted Eagle (Aquila clanga) (more than 2% of the national population); about 1% of the national population of the Terek Sandpiper (Xenus cinereus) and the Hen Harrier (Circus cyaneus) have also been observed breeding there.
+The site is an important habitat for a globally endangered species – the Greater Spotted Eagle (Aquila clanga) (more than 2% of the national population); about 1% of the national populations of the Terek Sandpiper (Xenus cinereus) and the Hen Harrier (Circus cyaneus) have also been observed breeding there.
 Breeding sites of the Short-toed Eagle (Circaetus gallicus), the Lesser Spotted Eagle (Aquila pomarina), and the White-tailed Eagle (Haliaeetus albicilla) are registered here.
 Several breeding seasons of the Great Snipe (Gallinago media), the Black-tailed Godwit (Limosa limosa), the White-backed Woodpecker (Dendrocopos leucotos), and the Azure Tit (Parus cyanus) were recorded.
-Six plant species protected in Belarus have been identified there.
-As many as 588 species of vascular plants have been identified in the area.
+Six plant species listed in the Red Data Book of Belarus have been identified there.
+As many as 588 species of vascular plants occur in the area.

 The most important impacts and threats